gnieh/fs2-data/.github/CONTRIBUTING.md

 If you plan on contributing a new data format please bare these rules in mind:
  - `fs2-data` parsers must behave as stream parsers.
-This means that there must not be arbitrary infinite back-tracking in the parser (ideally no backtracking at all).
+This means that there must not be arbitrary infinite backtracking in the parser (ideally no backtracking at all).
  - The goal of the `fs2-data` parsers is that no AST is fully built in memory, but the sequence of emitted elements is correct _so far_.
 It is not a simple lexer, but must validate its input according to the data format grammar.